Secrop/ShaderNodesExtra2.80/README.md

 This version is for Blender2.80

-ATM, there are some issues with nodes categories, as they are shared with Eevee.
-Still don't know how to solve this but I'll figure it out.
 (Note that these nodes don't work with Eevee.
 They lack a proper pointer to the gpufunc()!!)

-Another problem is the abnormal recreation of nodetrees in 2.80.
-I think it's a bug in Blender...
-Need to profile this error.
+One persistent problem in 2.80 is the abnormal recreation of nodetrees dued to depsgrah_copy_on_write...
+This must be fixed in the source code.

 # ShaderNodesExtra
 Utilities for Cycles PyNodes